soh09/Recipes-Dataset-Analysis/README.md

 merged = recipes.merge(interactions, how = 'left', left_on = 'id', right_on = 'recipe_id')
 ```
     * I only want the reviews for recipes that are in RAW_recipes.csv, which is why I perform a left merge.
 This drops all reviews for recipes that are nonexistent in RAW_recipes.csv.
 4. In the merged df, I see that some rating values are 0.
 If I look at a few rows with rating of 0, I see that these 0 star ratings are actually unreliable.
-When inspecting the review column for rows with a 0 star rating, I observe that some reviews say that the recipe is wonderful and delicous, while some statet that it was unpleasant.
+When inspecting the review column for rows with a 0 star rating, I observe that some reviews say that the recipe is wonderful and delicous, while some state that it was unpleasant.
 Therefore, I will elect to fill all 0s in the average rating column with np.nan, as this is likely some kind of error that occured during the data generating process.
 Perhaps the reviewer did not provide a star rating for the recipe since it was optional, and only wrote a written review for it.
 5. Fix the data types of various columns
     1. `"submitted"` column was a string, so I changed it a datetime object using `pd.to_datetime()`
     2. `"tags"` was a string, which looked like a list
         1. I first converted the string back to a real list using `.transform()`
-        2. Used `MultiLabelBinarizer()` from the sklearn.preprocessing module to perform one-hot encoding
+        2. Used `MultiLabelBinarizer()` from the `sklearn.preprocessing` module to perform one-hot encoding
         3. I kept the one-hot encoded df seperate from the recipes df, since it had more than 500 columns
-        - A subset of the one-hot encoded df can be seen below
+        - A subset of the one-hot encoded dataframe can be seen below
         - |     id |   3-steps-or-less |   30-minutes-or-less |   4-hours-or-less |   5-ingredients-or-less |
           |-------:|------------------:|---------------------:|------------------:|------------------------:|
           | 286009 |                 0 |                    0 |                 1 |                       0 |